 The Power of Workflow Visualization

-Studies show that the human brain can process images 60,000 times faster than text.
+Studies show that the human brain can process images 60,000 times faster than when processing text.
 Come to think of it, when we hear or read words, we often think of a visual representation of the word.
 Sometimes we even think of a memory.
 Humans are naturally visual by nature.
 And we can use this natural phenomenon to improve the way we work.

 Workflow visualization is a powerful tool to increase productivity in teams.
 If you’re curious about why you should use workflow visualization, here are five compelling reasons to do so.